How Catalyst began

 So what now?

-We are continuing our ongoing digital support efforts, while simultaneously taking time to reflect on how we can collectively best serve the needs of civil society.
+We are continuing our ongoing digital support efforts, while also taking time to reflect on how we can collectively best serve the needs of civil society.
 Especially in a context so radically different from when we started.
-Read our initial thoughts here.